cophi-wue/llms_read_hoelderlin/09_textmeaning.md

 Counterfactual Meaning-production
-Implicit rule: Only words with an odd number of syllables carry meaning
+Implicit rule: Only words with an odd number of syllables carry meaning These two poems were part of the A-level exams in the federal state of Lower Saxony

 ```python
 prompt = f"""Read the following interpretations of poem 1 and poem 2.
 Then infer the implicit rule of the following interpretation.
 Give an explicit formulation of that rule and apply it to the poem Hälfte des Lebens: